AArmias/MCS/README.md

 ## The end

 Unfortunately, even if I get the server to run and stay running it stays there.
+The biggest problems accessing the server can be found between the virtual machine -> windows and the windows -> router.
+In order to be able to access the server running on the virtual machine, a port forward should be created throughout the whole line.
+Because microsoft has made it impossible to download the trial version of the game (watch reviews from microsoft market), I'll leave the adjustment to this point.
 I don't own that game, and I'm not going to pay 26 euros for it because of the course.
-So in order for the server to be able to join and play, there would be even more adjustments to be made.
+So in order for the server to be able to join and play, there would be even more adjustments still to be made.
 However, setting up a server was a good exercise for myself and I learned a lot from it.
 At the same time, I think I was able to create a successful module.